 A typical plane flies for 20 to 25 years before being retired.
 But just because the plane is no longer fit for commercial use, it doesn’t mean that its components have lost their value.
 This is where aircraft recycling comes into play, salvaging the parts and materials.

 Each aircraft is made up of hundreds of thousands of parts.
-Some of these parts (seats, windshields and landing gear, for instance) can be reused on other planes – once they are cleaned, inspected and repaired.
+Some of these parts (seats, windshields, and landing gear, for instance) can be reused on other planes – once they are cleaned, inspected, and repaired.
+Few components simply go to waste.
 Other components are broken down and sorted into their base materials (such as glass, aluminum and steel), which are easily recyclable.

-Currently, about 500 airplanes are disassembled annually.
-By 2030, that number is projected to be closer to 2,000 planes per year.
+Currently, about 500 airplanes are recycled annually.
+By 2030, that number is projected to be closer to 2,000 planes per year, saving even more on replacements for currently functioning aircrafts.

 Challenges in Aircraft Recycling